Best Health Savings Accounts (HSA) for 2020

 An HSA is something like a medical IRA.

 You contribute funds to the plan, which are tax-deductible.
-Any withdrawals related to allowable medical expenses can be taken tax-free.
-Any funds that have not been spent can be retained in the plan, and even invested – much the same way as you would with an IRA.
+Any withdrawals for qualified medical expenses can be taken tax-free.
+And whatever you don’t spend can simply be left in the account to either bear-interest or to be invested – much the same way as with an IRA.

 HSAs have a lot of advantages, even apart from making medical expenses tax-deductible.